Snowden1738/task-tracker/README.md

 - The `X` button on the right of any task when clicked, deletes the task from the list.
 - The tasks stay arranged in reverse chronological order from top to bottom at any given time.
 In simple words, the task with the latest reminder time will appear at the top, and so on.
 - Some additional basic effects have been incorporated to appeal to the overall look-and-feel of using the app.
 These include changing the tint/opacity of the task components and buttons when hovered on them with the mouse pointer.
 The task components and buttons temporarily change their size when clicked (active).

+## What's Next?
+I did this project for educational purposes for learning React.js.
+In the future, I will add a few more features to it as time goes by and I learn some more stuff.
+Also, I will add a few more optimizations for the smooth functioning of the app and overall improvement in performance.